 Having in mind the outlooks of their parents, Snorkie’s most typical colors are black, tan, silver, white, brown and any combination of them.

-One of the biggest positives of the Snorkies is their healthy nature.
-If the basic requirements for healthy dog life are followed (which include regular vet visits, proper grooming, regular walks outside), you will enjoy a time with strong and wholesome Shorkie.
+One of the biggest positives of Snorkies is their healthy nature.
+If the basic requirements for healthy dog life are followed (which include regular vet visits, proper grooming, regular walks outside), you will enjoy time with strong and wholesome Shorkie.